 Here are the factors the Tax Court looked at in one case:

 Some of these factors were discussed above.
 Others are pretty self evident.
 In the case of salary policy as to all employees, this factor would weigh against you if you paid high salaries to other employees, particularly other officers who were not shareholders, and no or low salaries to officer/shareholders.

 The issue becomes even more complex if there is more than one officer/shareholder.
 There is no guarantee that if say, two equal shareholders took equal salaries, that the IRS would increase the salaries by the same percentage.
 In the case of a family business, if one or more shareholders renders services for the corporation or furnishes capital to the corporation without receiving reasonable compensation therefor, the IRS can make such adjustments in the items taken into account by such individual and such shareholders as may be necessary in order to reflect the value of such services or capital.
 That could serious affect your tax planning.

 Claiming your involvement with the corporation is minimal could backfire if the corporation has losses.
 The IRS could argue you weren't materially participating in the business and allow the losses only against profits.

-Not long ago the IRS issued Fact Sheet 2008-25 discussing this issue.
+In 2008 the IRS issued Fact Sheet 2008-25 discussing this issue.
 Some of the material in the Fact Sheet was discussed above.
-Below is information from the Fact Sheet not in our original article.
+Below is information from the Fact Sheet.